ProfessionalsJoshua Hill Jr.

 Josh also frequently represents individuals in connection with criminal and regulatory investigations concerning a wide variety of alleged misconduct.
 Among others, he has represented a senior manufacturing executive in connection with a DOJ antitrust price-fixing investigation, and an individual in a government prosecution alleging fraud related to a failed real estate development, in which the government voluntarily dismissed the federal indictment on the eve of trial; after re-indictment, Josh prevailed on the motion to dismiss, resulting in the government’s decision to abandon the prosecution.

 Josh has been repeatedly recognized by various trade publications and legal directories for his accomplishments.
-He has been ranked by Chambers USA in the Litigation: White-Collar Crime & Government Investigations (California) category since 2018, with Chambers most recently recognizing Josh for his “strong capabilities in antitrust, FCA and securities matters.”
+He has been ranked by Chambers USA in the Litigation: White-Collar Crime & Government Investigations (California) category since 2018, with Chambers most recently recognizing Josh for his “strong capabilities in antitrust, FCA and securities matters and on government investigations.”
 The Legal 500 US has also recognized Josh in the Corporate Investigations and White-Collar Criminal Defense category.
 In 2015, the Daily Journal named Josh one of the “Top 20 Lawyers Under 40” in California.

 Josh previously served as a law clerk to the Honorable Jack B. Weinstein of the U.S. District Court for the Eastern District of New York.
 He earned his J.D. from Yale Law School, where he was a Senior Editor of the Yale Law Journal, his M.A. in economics from Johns Hopkins University, and his B.A. in economics from Morehouse College.